Container structure

 is the single entrypoint into the tool.

 Any executable file is supported.
-Please note, that the tool-specs only support
+Please note that the tool-specs support only transformation-like tools that terminate end upon completion;

 Please note: In order to work properly with external tools, you implement the execution of the script, as shown in the sample repositories, as the default Docker command, not entrypoint: